NiyaSaji25MIB10017/Guide-to-digital-literacy-/README.md

 Hello, my name is Niya Saji.
-I am currently a student of Artificial Intelligence and Bioinformatics.
+I am currently a student of Artificial Intelligence and Bioinformatics (year 1).
 I am interested in learning how technology can be used to solve real-world and biological problems.

 I have basic knowledge of programming and enjoy exploring new tools and platforms.
 Through my digital literacy assignments, I have learned the importance of using technology in a safe, responsible, and effective way.
 I understand how to use digital tools for learning, communication, and collaboration.